Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S, M (a focus worth at least 1,000 gp, such as a crystal ball, a silver mirror, or a font filled with holy water)
 **Duration:** Concentration, up to 10 minutes

 You can see and hear a particular creature you choose that is on the same plane of existence as you.
-The target must make a Wisdom Saving Throw, which is modified by how well you know the target and the sort of physical connection you have to it.
+The target must make a Wisdom :d20-save: **Saving Throw**, which is modified by how well you know the target and the sort of physical connection you have to it.
 If a target knows you're casting this spell, it can fail the :d20-save: **Saving Throw** voluntarily if it wants to be observed.

 #### Knowledge of Target
 | Knowledge                                 | Save Modifier |